Table of Contents

 There are more details that you wouldn’t know if you go by the product specs –

-The hip pad is arguably too soft, and as you press into it, the vinyl covering on it is becomes loose.
-It therefore does not feel like as high a quality piece as others.
-Firm pads are key with any kind of bench or equipment like this.
+The hip pad is arguably too soft, and as you press into it, the vinyl covering on it becomes loose, making it not feel like a high quality piece.
+Firm pads are important with any kind of bench or equipment like this.
 Go to a nice gym that has all full commercial grade equipment and you’ll notice the pads are all very firm.

-It is not unusual for Titan’s equipment to arrive scratched up.
+It is not unusual for Titan’s equipment to arrive scratched up, as the Titan GHD we reviewed did.
 It’s an issue with all brands of gym equipment, due to the weight.
 Other brands mitigate the issue better by improving their packaging.
 Titan has chosen to go with the minimum packaging to save on cost, as that is their niche.
 It isn’t an item you have much room to complain about when your stuff arrives scratched.
 You wanted budget, and you got it.

 Titan’s stuff also has a reputation for having parts that aren’t quite as nicely made as Rogue.
 Nothing major.
 It looks good from far away.

-If there any major problems affecting use or safety like a bent part, you can count on Titan replacing it.
+On the positive side, if there any major problems on day one affecting use or safety like a bent part, you can count on Titan replacing it.
 If you’re OCD, you need to go with another brand.

 Rep Fitness is known for having products with the same attention to detail as Rogue, and for a lower price.
 In this case the price is 30% less than the Rogue GH-1.
 That makes it worth a serious look.